ArshanaWelivita/PinballPanic/README.md

 ### Week 3
 1. Activated bumper feature implementation
-2. Add grid.ml tests -
+2. Add grid.ml tests - Mostly done (need to add a lot more tests to check the error and edge cases)
 3. Finish web app

 ### Week 4: